Galileo88/Galileos-Planet-Pack/README.md

 * Added location for KrakenJuice for users of v0.8 or higher of the KrakenScience mod
 * GPP KSCSwitcher has been removed
 * All KSCSwitcher sites have been recreated with Kerbal Konstructs
-  * Now you can fly from one site to the next.
+  * Now you can fly from one site to the next
 * Added additional runway and launch pads to GSC with Kerbal Konstructs

 ## TO INSTALL: